Avivbens/fast-alfred/docs/app/quick-start.md

 ## Build Your First Workflow

 1. Create a Workflow via Alfred UI, or use an existing one
-1. Open the Workflow directory, copy relevant files (icons, `info.plist`, `prefs.plist`, etc) to your project
+1. Open the Workflow directory, copy relevant files (icons, `info.plist`, etc) to your project
 1. In case your package declares `"type": "module"` in the `package.json` file, you'll need to set both [`esmHelpers`](./setup/bundler-options#esmhelpers) and [`outputFormat`](./setup/bundler-options#outputformat) in order to use [`fast-alfred` runtime](./setup/runtime-explain)
 1. Create a source directory for your Workflow scripts